 1 120 semester hours are required for graduation.
 Any additional hours of college level credit can be used to equal minimum 120 semester hours required for degree.

-For College of Business and Analytics majors, a minor in Management consists of a minimum of 15 semester hours, including MGMT 345 and 12 approved credit hours in Management at the 300 level or above.
-MGMT 304, MGMT 318, and MGMT 481 are not eligible for a minor in Management for College of Business and Analytics majors.
-For non-College of Business and Analytics majors, a minor in Management consists of a minimum of 15 semester hours, including MGMT 304, MGMT 318, MGMT 345 and six credit hours in Management at the 300-level or above.
+For College of Business and Analytics majors, with the exception of Economics and Hospitality, Tourism, and Event Management, a minor in Management consists of a minimum of 12 semester hours in Management at the 300-level or above.
+MGMT 304, MGMT 318, MGMT 345, and MGMT 481 are not eligible courses.
+For non-College of Business and Analytics majors as well as for Economics and Hospitality, Tourism, and Event Management, a minor in Management consists of a minimum of 15 semester hours, including MGMT 304, MGMT 318, MGMT 345 and six credit hours in Management at the 300-level or above.
 An advisor within the College of Business and Analytics must be consulted before selecting Management as a minor.
-At least nine of the 15 semester hours must be taken at Southern Illinois University Carbondale.
+At least nine semester hours for the minor must be taken at Southern Illinois University Carbondale.
 All prerequisites for the Management minor classes must be satisfied.